swoodhouse/Attractors/README.md

 # Attractors
-Compute attractors of Boolean and Qualitative networks
+Compute attractors of Boolean and Qualitative networks using binary decision diagrams.